Alexandra Solomon, PhD

 She also teaches Intimate Relations I in the Master of Science in Marriage and Family Therapy (MSMFT) program.
 This couple therapy course teaches students about love, intimacy, and commitment, while preparing them to work competently with couples in the treatment room.

 Dr. Solomon has published a number of articles and book chapters, she presents locally and nationally, and she consults frequently with the media on topics related to marriage and family including the Oprah Winfrey Network (#OWNshow), NPR, WGN, O Magazine, The Atlantic, and Huffington Post.
 Dr. Solomon is a member of the American Psychological Association (APA) and the American Family Therapy Academy (AFTA).
-Her book, Brave, Deep, Intimate: 20 Lessons to Get You Ready for the Love of a Lifetime (New Harbinger) will be published in February 2017.
+Her book, Loving Bravely: 20 Lessons of Self-Discovery to Help You Get the Love You Want (New Harbinger) will be published in February 2017.

 She treats individuals, couples and families.